Frequently Asked Questions

-The ceremony will be webcast.
-Anyone with internet access can view it.
-Information about the university’s Commencement webcast, as well as webcasts of several individual school ceremonies will be available the week of May 21, please check back for the link.
+The ceremony will be webcast and anyone with internet access will be able to view it.
+Information about the university’s Commencement webcast, as well as webcasts of several individual school ceremonies, can be found on the 2018 Webcast page.

 What hotels are close to the arena?